Hamilton Lane Global Private Assets Fund

 Hamilton Lane Global Private Assets Fund – Performance since inception

 The longer-term track record of Hamilton Lane across both private equity and private credit over the previous 10 years is shown below.
-The chart shows the performance to June 2021 of all discretionary investments made by Hamilton Lane in the period from 31 December 2009 to 31 December 2020.
+The chart shows the performance to 30 September 2022 of all discretionary direct investments made by Hamilton Lane in the period from 31 December 2010 to 31 December 2021.

-Source: Hamilton Lane.
-The chart shows the performance of all discretionary managed investments made by Hamilton Lane between 2010 – 2020, as at of June 2021, net of underlying fund fees, expenses, and performance fees and gross of Hamilton Lane’s fund fees, expenses, and performance fees, as calculated in $.
+The chart shows the performance of all discretionary direct investments made by Hamilton Lane between 2011 – 2021, as at September 2022, net of underlying fund fees, expenses, and performance fees and gross of Hamilton Lane’s fund fees, expenses, and performance fees, as calculated in $.
 The return for UK investors will be affected by currency fluctuations.
 Past performance is not a guide to the future.
+Direct credit investments for years 2011-2013 are not shown due to an insufficient number of investments made in those years.

-On a cumulative basis, over the 15 years to June 2021, Hamilton Lane has achieved average returns of 15.1% p.a. for its discretionary private equity mandates and 10.3% p.a. for private credit.
+On a cumulative basis, over the 10 years to September 2022, Hamilton Lane has achieved average returns of 15.8% p.a. for its direct discretionary private equity investments and 10.6% p.a. for private credit.
 Past performance is not a guide to the future.

 There are no tax reliefs associated with this investment.